-These columns present information about performance-based shares awarded during 2020, 2021, and 2022 pursuant to the 2020 Plan.
+- These columns present information about performance-based shares awarded during 2020, 2021, 2022, 2023 and 2024 pursuant to the 2020 Plan.
 The payout of these performance-based shares will generally be determined based on the achievement of specific metrics calculated over a three-year performance period.

-This column presents information about RSUs awards from 2020 to 2022 pursuant to the 2020 Plan.
+Certain awards granted in 2021 have a four-year performance period, with potential vesting in annual increments. - This column presents information about RSUs awards from 2020 to 2024 pursuant to the 2020 Plan.